 May 2025 – Sep 2025; SpecAgent for Code Completion

 Interned at Amazon and proposed SpecAgent, an indexing-time retrieval agent that anticipates future edits in code repositories to reduce inference-time latency.
 Designed a leakage-free benchmark to avoid future context leakage and provide more realistic evaluation.
 Experiments demonstrated 9–11% absolute improvements in code completion performance.
+This work was accepted at ACL 2026 main conference.

 Nov 2024 – May 2025; Revising SAE Feature Explanations